pemcg/mastering-automation-addendum-for-cloudforms-4.6/ansible_tower_provider_update/chapter.md

 # Ansible Tower Provider Update

-CloudForms 4.2 (ManageIQ *Euwe*) introduced the Ansible Tower provider that allows us to run Tower Job Templates on an external Ansible Tower server.
+CloudForms 4.1 (ManageIQ *Darga*) introduced the Ansible Tower provider that allows us to run Tower Job Templates on an external Ansible Tower server.
 The provider was designated as a **Configuration** provider, along with the Foreman and Satellite provider types.

 Since CloudForms 4.5 (ManageIQ *Fine*) the Ansible Tower provider has been re-designated as an **Automation** provider.
 The provider explorer and jobs are accessed from **Automation -> Ansible Tower** in the WebUI.